Zeugma440/atldotnet/README.md

 ## What is the roadmap of ATL.NET ?

 * Being able to create, edit and remove metadata (tags) <== WIP on the "IO" branch
+* Compatibility with .NET Core (some emulation of System.Drawing needed here and there)
 * Support for __more video game-specific music formats__ (.GYM, .VGM)
 * Connectors to __other library file formats__ (iTunes)